Symbitic/remark-plugins/packages/remark-bibliography/README.md

 See the full reference for this citation below:
 ```

-When given a bibliography file like [example/example.json](example/example.json),
+When given a bibliography file [example/example.json](example/example.json),
-the result will look something like [examples/example.html](examples/example.html)
+the result will look something like this: [examples/example.html](examples/example.html)

 ## Configuring